State’s first female major general takes seat ‘at highest table in the world’

 “Having empathy with either side.
 Not necessarily agreeing with them, but understanding their perspective.”

-Maj Gen O’Brien served has served seven overseas tours, including in Lebanon, Western Sahara and East Timor.
+Maj Gen O’Brien has served seven overseas tours, including in Lebanon, Western Sahara and East Timor.

 Vice-Admiral Mellett said Maj Gen O’Brien “brings a great deal of experience and knowledge to her new role and continues to be an invaluable member of the UN and of Óglaigh na hÉireann”.

-Mr Coveney said the rate of increase of women in the Defence Forces is “far too slow.”
-Currently just over seven per cent of personnel are women.
+Mr Coveney said the rate of increase of women in the Defence Forces is “far too slow”.
+Currently just over 7 per cent of personnel are women.
 He said the target is to get that number to “double figures at least”.